"This She’ll Defend”: Pioneering Lt. Col. Harriet West Waddy Fought Battles Within America’s WWII Army

 After her promotion in 1948, she served as an aide for WAC director Col. Oveta Culp Hobby.
 Here, she was ideally placed as an active agent to change inclusiveness for black women in the military.
 Her position as an adviser to the Army on racial issues meant having an amplified voice for spotlighting inequality in the armed forces.

 To that end, Waddy recruited black women into the Army.
 Her assignment included gathering information from black women in WAC installations across America about their treatment.

 The recipient of this report?
 First lady Eleanor Roosevelt.

 In the 1930s, when Waddy collaborated with another civil rights pioneer – Mary McLeod Bethune – in the Bureau of Negro Affairs, her certainty about a singular point emerged: participation at every level of national affairs was the key to inclusion for African-Americans.

 Upon graduation from the Adjutant General’s School of the Army, Waddy was tasked with a grave assignment: overseeing civilian typists to ensure families received letters about loved ones who were wounded, killed, or missing in action.

 Although married four times, Waddy never had children.
 She was famously independent and relished the freedom to travel that the Army afforded her.
 Four years after her promotion to lieutenant colonel, she retired from active duty in 1952 – but remained in the Organized Reserve until 1969.

-Heroes never refer to themselves as such.
+Female warriors and heroes alike never refer to themselves as such.
 The nature of being a hidden figure is to exhibit bravery in moments no one sees or hears, with no expectation of acknowledgment, but always with hope at the forefront of each action.
 And yet, each unseen and unheard heroic action pushes us all forward for the best.